spencermountain/compromise/README.md

   </a>
 </div>

-it works mainly by <a href="https://observablehq.com/@spencermountain/verbs">conjugating many forms</a> of a basic word list.
+it works mainly by <a href="https://observablehq.com/@spencermountain/verbs">conjugating all forms</a> of a basic word list.

 The final lexicon is <a href="https://observablehq.com/@spencermountain/compromise-lexicon">~14,000 words</a>: